Recovery of Integer Images from Minimal DFT Measurements: Uniqueness and Inversion Algorithms

 While the DFT maps ${\tt X}$ to $\tilde{\tt X}$, the inverse DFT recovers ${\tt X}$ from $\tilde{\tt X}$.
 This inverse transformation is defined by

 and can equivalently be expressed using any indexing that forms a complete set of DFT coefficients.

-We are interested in partial data question of \Cref{prob:uniq}.
+We are interested in the partial data question of \cref{prob:uniq}.
 If only some of the DFT coefficients $\tilde{X}_{kl}$ are known, can ${\tt X}$ be uniquely reconstructed?
-In general, this is impossible as seen in Eq.~\eqref{eq:DFT_inv_2D}, where changing the value of only one DFT coefficient $\tilde{X}_{kl}$ will change all elements of ${\tt X}$.
+In general, this is impossible as seen in \cref{eq:DFT_inv_2D}, where changing the value of only one DFT coefficient $\tilde{X}_{kl}$ will change all elements of ${\tt X}$.
 However, incorporating the {\it a priori} knowledge that ${\tt X}$ is integer-valued can make this inverse problem uniquely solvable.
 Existing results on this problem focus primarily on the one-dimensional case for binary signals.
 Since several aspects of the one-dimensional setting carry over to the two-dimensional problem studied here, we will first summarize the relevant prior results.
-Later in this section, we derive additional properties of one-dimensional signals that will be useful for the two-dimensional theory.
+Later in this section, we derive a key property of one-dimensional signals that will be used in the two-dimensional theory.